wangvsa/UnifyFS/README.md

-# UnifyFS: A Distributed Burst Buffer File System
+# UnifyFS: A User-Level File System for Supercomputers

-Node-local burst buffers are becoming an indispensable hardware resource on large-scale supercomputers to buffer the bursty I/O from scientific applications.
-However, there is a lack of software support for burst buffers to be efficiently shared by applications within a batch-submitted job and recycled across different batch jobs.
-In addition, burst buffers need to cope with a variety of challenging I/O patterns from data-intensive scientific applications.
+Node-local storage is becoming an indispensable hardware resource on large-scale supercomputers to buffer the bursty I/O from scientific applications.
+However, there is a lack of software support for node-local storage to be used efficiently by applications that use shared files.

-UnifyFS is a user-level burst buffer file system under active development.
+UnifyFS is an ephemeral, user-level file system under active development.
-UnifyFS supports scalable and efficient aggregation of I/O bandwidth from burst buffers while having the same life cycle as a batch-submitted job.
-While UnifyFS is designed for N-N write/read, UnifyFS compliments its functionality with the support for N-1 write/read.
-It efficiently accelerates scientific I/O based on scalable metadata indexing, co-located I/O delegation, and server-side read clustering and pipelining.
+UnifyFS addresses a major usability factor of current and future systems because it enables applications to gain performance advantages from distributed storage devices on the system while being as easy to use as a center-wide parallel file system.

 ## Documentation
 UnifyFS documentation is at [https://unifyfs.readthedocs.io](https://unifyfs.readthedocs.io).